The Signs of Israel's Rebirth

 Luke 13:6-9

 The standard interpretation is that the owner is the Father, the keeper is Christ, and tree is Israel.
 If this interpretation is correct, the meaning of the parable is transparent.
-Jesus' ministry has gone on for three years without any fruit and the Father is ready to set Israel aside, but the Son pleads for the nation, asking that it be cultivated another year and given another chance.
+Jesus' ministry to the Jewish people has gone on for three years with hardly any fruit and the Father is ready to set Israel aside, but the Son pleads for the nation, asking that it be given a chance to produce after yet another year of cultivation.

 But notice Jesus' view of the fig tree a year later, after the year of prolonged opportunity had passed by.